 African lovebirds are loving, social creatures that have a lot to offer.
 These parakeets are the ideal size for keeping in an apartment, and they love being held like a baby.
 African lovebirds need at least one other bird to play with, as they can become lonely otherwise.

-They range in size from 5 to 8 inches long, weigh approximately 40-60 grams, and live anywhere from 10 to 20 years.
-African lovebirds are native to Africa, but they have been introduced to other parts of the world as well due to human activity.
-In captivity, they can be trained to talk and even perform tricks.
+They range in size from 5 to 8 inches long, weigh approximately 40–60 grams, and live anywhere from 10 to 20 years.
+African lovebirds are native to Africa, but they have been introduced to other parts of the world due to human activity.
+As pets, they can be trained to talk and even perform tricks.

 Brazilian parrotlets are small, energetic birds that can be kept indoors or outside.
 They have a fairly quiet call and don’t make much noise unless they’re in an area where other birds are around.

-These little guys are known for their vibrant color and sweet personality.
+These little birds are known for their vibrant color and sweet personality.
 They can be trained to talk, but their voices are not always the most pleasant-sounding compared to others on this list.

-They range from 6 to 7 inches long, live ten or more years, and only weigh about 30 grams.
+They range from 6 to 7 inches long, live 10 or more years, and only weigh about 30 grams.
 Owners commonly praise these parrotlets for their willingness to learn and please.

 Brazilian Parrotlets are native to South America, but they’ve also been introduced to other parts of the world due to human activity.
 They can be taught a wide array of cool tricks, including playing fetch.

 The Quaker parakeet is a common sight in Central and South America.
 Still, they’re equally as popular worldwide due to their easy nature, sweet personality, and relatively small size compared to other birds on this list.